penibelst/jekyll-compress-html/index.md

 ## Configuration

-By default the layout replaces contiguous whitespace with a single character `SPACE`.
+By default the layout replaces contiguous whitespace with a single whitespace character.
 Additional settings can be specified in the `compress_html` key inside the `_config.yml` file.
 The default configuration is:

 ~~~yaml
 compress_html: